FerretDB/FerretDB/website/blog/2023-06-26-run-ferretdb-on-stackgres.md

 Here's the [Stackgres runbook](https://stackgres.io/doc/latest/runbooks/ferretdb-stackgres/) and [FerretDB installation guide](https://docs.ferretdb.io/quickstart-guide/) to get you started.

-If you encounter any issue or just wish to say "Hi!
-" and tell us how FerretDB works on StackGres, you may drop a line at the:
+If you encounter any issue or just wish to say "Hi!" and tell us how FerretDB works on StackGres, you may drop a line at the:

 [FerretDB Community channels](https://docs.ferretdb.io/#community)
 [StackGres Community Slack](https://slack.stackgres.io)